ECronin1973/Applied_Statistics_MyWork/README.md

 Further Reading Performed
 I explored research on this topic conducted by others.
 On the site https://lisds.github.io/textbook/wild-pandas/fishers_tea.html, it was noted that 'Muriel guessed correctly for each of the eight cups, and so correctly identified all four milk-first cups'.
 This test was not performed on an individual but outlined the necessary parameters for a test, comparing 'real-world' results versus the null hypothesis.
 I analyzed the code on that site and adapted it to display Fisher's table with 12 cups of tea.
 The four categories outlined in that experiment are also relevant in this test.

+I viewed the code in Github and found the printed results too long, instead I researched how extract the results into csv files.
+I generated two files, 1. combinations.csv which was created to collect the combinations and to count them, and 2.
+The overlaps.csv which contained the combination, overlap, and length of overlap between each element of combs and labels_milk.
+I took this approach to make the tasks.ipynb file more readable.

 ## References
 The following online resources were used to complete Task 1 in `tasks.ipynb` and compile content in the Task 1 section of the `README.md` document: